Cornelius Dupree

-Cornelius Dupree Jr. (born September 22, 1959) is an American who was declared innocent of a 1980 conviction for aggravated robbery, which was alleged to have been committed during a rape in 1979.
+Cornelius Dupree Jr. (born September 22, 1959) is an American man who was declared innocent of a 1980 conviction for aggravated robbery, which was alleged to have been committed during a rape in 1979.
 He was paroled in July 2010 after serving 30 years of a 75-year prison sentence in Texas.
 Prosecutors cleared him of the crime after a test of his DNA profile did not match traces of semen evidence from the case.
 Dupree, who was represented by the Innocence Project, spent more time in prison in Texas than any other inmate who was eventually exonerated by DNA evidence.

 Rape and robbery case

 On November 23, 1979, a 26-year-old woman and a male companion were the victims of a carjacking after visiting a liquor store in Dallas, Texas.
 The abductors drove the woman to a park nearby, where they raped her.
 The perpetrators decided not to kill her, but kept her rabbit fur coat.
 About two days later, two men were seen trying to sell the coat at a grocery store two miles away.
 The victims' car was found in the parking lot.
 Dupree and Anthony Massingill were arrested the following month because they resembled suspects from a different sexual assault and robbery case.
 However, Dupree did not match the description of the perpetrators of the November carjacking.